 You can also see the road below you, and you will realize that this is going to be a long adventure as you make your way down the winding road.
 There are many turnoffs in this section, so take your time and pull out often as you drive.

-Once you make it to the bottom of the canyon, there is a privately owned cave that you can tour there called Boyden Cave.
-It has never been open when I have gone, so I haven’t gotten a chance to visit it.
-Let me know if you have in the comments.
+Once you make it to the bottom of the canyon, there is a privately owned cave that you can tour there called Boyden Cavern.
+I loved my visit to the cave, read all about it here.

 The next main point of interest is Grizzly Falls.
 This waterfall is impressive, and it is easy to access with less than a tenth of a mile hike.
 There is also a picnic bench here if you want to eat some food and relax.